 In conjunction with being more susceptible to a personal injury lawsuit, a distracted driver’s car insurance premiums will also increase if the distracted driver gets into a car accident or it pulled over for violating a traffic law.
 This is because car insurance premiums are based on a driver’s past driving history.
 If a driver has multiple accidents on his or her record or has accumulated multiple traffic citations, then the driver’s car insurance premium will likely rise because the driver will be considered a risky or dangerous.

 As stated above, another unfortunate consequence of distracted driving is being issued traffic citations.
 When drivers are driving while distracted, they may cross over a center traffic line, ignore stop signs or red lights, tailgate another vehicle, or change lanes without using their turn signals.
-All of these actions are violations of Florida’s traffic laws and, if a Florida police officer observes drivers committing these offense, it could result in drivers receiving traffic citations.
+All of these actions are violations of Florida’s traffic laws and, if a Florida police officer observes drivers committing these offenses, it could result in drivers receiving traffic citations.
 The citations may require drivers to pay a fine for committing the traffic infraction or may result in drivers getting points on their licenses.
 If drivers receive too many points, then they run the risk of having their driver license suspended or revoked.

 Contact a Fort Lauderdale Personal Injury Lawyer to Discuss Your Car Accident Case in Florida